ORNL/cpp-proposals-pub/D1673/blas_interface.md

   * Briefly address LEWGI request of exploring concepts for input arguments.

+  * Lazy ranges style API was NOT explored.

 ## Purpose of this paper

 This paper proposes a C++ Standard Library dense linear algebra